chucumber/mctoolkit/_posts/0001-01-01-a-space-for-agency.markdown

 ### Becoming Part of Something Bigger, Across Time
-><mark class="pk-highlight-long">As the workshops unfolded, a new chapter opened.
-A woman from the 1950s entered the room, transported through time, or so it seemed.
-One of us from Walk of Shame had taken on the role of a character from another era.
-She wasn’t humorous, but rather magical and quiet.
-In a soft, measured voice, she spoke of wonder and memory—how people shared when she was young.</mark>

 As the workshops unfolded, a new chapter opened.
 A woman from the 1950s entered the room, transported through time, or so it seemed.
 One of us from Walk of Shame had taken on the role of a character from another era.
 She wasn’t humorous, but rather magical and quiet.
 In a soft, measured voice, she spoke of wonder and memory—how people shared when she was young.